Philip J. K. James

-Philip James (born June 30, 1978) is a British entrepreneur and adventurer living in California.
+Philip James (born June 30, 1978) is a British entrepreneur and adventurer living in the USA.
 He is currently CEO of Penrose Hill, a wine company based in Napa, California that sells through its website Firstleaf.com and through retail.
 He was also the founding CEO of both Lot18, a private sale site for wine and food, and Snooth, a comparison shopping internet site for wine.

 Career

 Philip is CEO of Penrose Hill a wine company based in Napa, California, that sells through its website Firstleaf.com and through retail.
 The company is backed by Loeb Enterprises, Greycroft Ventures, Tribeca Venture Partners and Primary Ventures and has won over 2,800 awards for its wines.

 Previously James was the founding CEO of Lot18, a website that provides consumers with access to a curated selection of wines.
 Lot18 is headquartered in New York City, and is backed by $45 million in venture capital from Accel, NEA and FirstMark Capital.
 Prior to Lot18, James was the founding CEO of Snooth, a lifestyle media company with several properties, including Snooth.com, TheSpir.it and WhatsCook.in.
 James is also a founder of Popdust, a music focused content and commerce company backed by RRE Ventures, NEA, Lerer Ventures, Softbank, Raptor and Project A.

 James was named a Finalist in the 2012 Ernst and Young Entrepreneur of the Year awards and to Business Insider’s 2011 “Silicon Alley 100” list of the most important figures in the New York tech sector.
 He was also invited to be in the second annual class of NYC Venture Fellows, a program from Mayor Michael Bloomberg’s office that recognizes the achievements of the city’s most promising entrepreneurs.
 James is also a mentor at the New York branch of Techstars, a startup accelerator program.

 James graduated from St Hugh's College, Oxford in 1999, at age 20, with a master's degree in Chemistry and Columbia Business School in 2005 with his MBA.
 In addition he holds the Certified Specialist of Wine from the Society of Wine Educators.